alibaba/arthas/tutorials/katacoda/case-http-api-en/session-interaction.md

 ' | json_pp`{{execute T3}}

 Use Bash scripts to regularly pull results messages:

+Please enter the sessionID from your Terminal 3 in Terminal 4, an example is here：

+`b09f1353-202c-407b-af24-701b744f971e`

+`echo -n "Enter your sessionId in T3:" read  session_id`{{execute T4}}

+Also, Please enter the consumerID, an example is here：

+`8f7f6ad7bc2d4cb5aa57a530927a95cc_2`

+`echo -n "Enter your consumerId in T3:" read  consumer_id`{{execute T4}}

 `while true; do curl -Ss -XPOST http://localhost:8563/api -d ' {